-Engines not equipped with ProtoSound® can be manually locked into Forward, Neutral or Reverse by sliding the lockout switch located on the tender chassis to the OFF position after entering the desired reverse unit state.
+Engines not equipped with ProtoSound® can be manually locked into Forward, Neutral or Reverse by sliding the lockout switch located on the tender chassis to the OFF position after entering the desired reverse unit state (See Figure 1 on page 3).
 To operate the engine in automatic mode again, simply slide the switch back to the ON position.